-Our project aims at exploring the area situated on the north side of the mures River, in the immediat vicinity of the Imperial Roman road linking Sarmizegetusa Ulpia Traiana to Apulum, via Germisara.
-We will hike to the site and back.
-For the GPR exploration at Micia, local transportation is provided.
+Our excavation project, in and around the village of Rapoltu Mare, aims at exploring the area situated on the north side of the Mures River, in the immediate vicinity of the Imperial Roman road linking Sarmizegetusa Ulpia Traiana to Apulum, via Germisara.

 The housing and excavation conditions are very safe.
 There are several fully equipped hospitals and stores near by.
 Generally speaking, you will have all the advantages of a country life with all the comfort of an urban environment.

-Costs - Roman Villa Excavation and Survey: US$1695 per each 4-week session
+Costs - Roman Villa Excavation and Survey: US$2395 per each 4-week session

 The fee is for each individual session.
-It includes a $495 non refundable registration fees, room and board as described above, lectures, training, most gear, site access, museum clearance.
-Usually, we expect the entire project fee to be paid in full within 21 days after being accepted to the program.
-No refund will be considered after March 14, 2020.
+It includes a $695 non refundable registration fees, room and board as described above, lectures, training, most gear, site access, museum clearance.
+If you register before March 1st, 2023, you are expected to pay at the time of registration $695 (the non-refundable registration portion of the fees), as well as any ancilliary fees (such as weekend field trips and chartered bus tickets from the airport to our hotel, and back) within 21 days after being accepted to the program.
+The remainder of the fees are to be paid in full no later than April 30, 2024.
+No refund will be considered after March 14, 2024.

 At the present time, no entry visa is required for Romania for up to 12 weeks for EU, US, Canadian, Australian and New Zealand citizens.